conroyiwhiwhu/bootstrap-build-a-music-store/README.md

-# Bootstrap Peer Review Project
+# Bootstrap Project: Music Store

-Tasked with creating a page to display the details of a record album.
+Tasked with creating a responsive, mobile first web pages to display the details of a record album.

-The starting page only needs to target medium and large devices; support for smaller devices added later.
+Quickly create applications that scale to devices of all sizes, and incorporate common components such as dialog boxes and validation.